I'm going to be completely honest here: I sometimes avoid telling people that I'm a travel blogger when I first meet them.

 As this industry evolves, brands and destinations have started to hire people like me to promote them.
 Contrary to popular belief, these campaigns do NOT mean that someone is paying me to spread or promote a specific message.

-During a paid campaign, there are clear marketing goals defined (like maybe brand awareness), and a certain amount of contracted deliverables (like a specific amount of blog posts, photos, social media posts, etc.).
+During a paid campaign, there are clear marketing goals defined (like maybe brand awareness, or promoting a new offering), and a certain amount of contracted deliverables (like a specific amount of blog posts, photos, social media posts, etc.).
 I NEVER promise positive coverage, and usually have complete freedom in what I want to write about and how.

 These campaigns are usually well-paid, but I don't do very many of them throughout the year because they are a TON of work.
 Like, we're talking at least 12-hour days during the campaign, and then days or weeks of work after the trip in order to complete all the deliverables.